-This benefit provides coverage, to a lifetime maximum of \$5M per individual, if you or a dependent has a medical emergency while traveling outside of Canada on pleasure or business.
+This benefit provides coverage, to a lifetime maximum of \$5M per individual, if you or a dependent has a medical emergency while traveling outside your province or Canada on pleasure or business.
 To be eligible, expenses must be medically necessary and incurred within the first 180 days from the day you leave your home.